NasimSalmany/url-shortening/README.md

 For test and run this project you just need to have `mvn` command in your path.

 ## Run all tests:
-There are 8 functional and integration tests for project and you can run them by this command:
+There are several integration and unit tests for project, you can run them by this command:

     mvn test